kent-map/kent/19c/19c-sala-biography.md

 #

 Author and journalist, George Augustus Sala was born in London in 1828, the son of Henrietta Simon Sala, a concert singer and woman of colour.
 After the death of his legal father in 1829, his mother taught singing to help support her family of five children.
+<br><br>
 At the age of 11, George was sent to study in Paris, where he stayed at a lodging house with his older “much-dreaded” brother, Frederic.[^ref1] However, in 1840, with anti-British sentiment running high, his mother, fearing war between Britain and France, removed her family from Paris and departed “bag and baggage” to [Dover](19c/19c-dover).[^ref2]
 <br><br>
 George describes their arrival in England in the winter of 1840:
 <br><br>